Anemia is a medical condition characterised by a deficit of red blood cells or hemoglobin within them, leading to insufficient oxygen in the body.

 Remember too, the importance of vitamin B12 (if you need to supplement, opt for methylcobalamin, the most bioavailable form of B12).

 Note that anemia can also be caused by a lack of folate (another name for vitamin B9), an important vitamin for cell production including blood cells.
-Folate deficiency can occur for various reasons including malnutrition, pregnancy, the use of cytotoxic drugs ...
+Folate deficiency can occur for various reasons including malnutrition, pregnancy, and the use of cytotoxic drugs ...

 In such cases, and under medical supervision, targeted supplementation can be initiated (with, for example, SuperFolate).